 Speaking at the discussion, delegate Nguyen Huu Chinh, former Chief Justice of the Hanoi People's Court, proposed to soon issue a resolution, because the current regulations are extremely inadequate, causing disadvantages for defendants and victims.

-According to him, under current regulations, when initiating a case, the investigating agency has the right to freeze and seize assets, but the final agency to handle these assets is the court, so the time is very long, usually lasting 1-2 years, causing damage to evidence.
+According to him, under current regulations, when initiating a case, the investigation agency has the right to freeze and seize assets, but the final agency to handle these assets is the court, so the time is very long, usually lasting 1-2 years, causing damage to evidence.

-Citing the case involving former Director of Bach Mai Hospital Nguyen Quoc Anh, Mr. Chinh said that medical equipment worth 40 billion VND was frozen and seized, but after the case was handled, no one dared to accept it and it was transferred to another hospital, so it had to be left empty.
+Citing the case involving former Director of Bach Mai Hospital Nguyen Quoc Anh, Mr. Chinh said that medical equipment worth 40 billion VND was frozen and confiscated, but after the case was handled, no one dared to accept it and it was transferred to another hospital, so it had to be left empty.

 Dantri.com.vn